furkancybercore/md_files/POSTMAN_GUIDE_POKER.md

     "password": "short"
 }
 ```
-4. In Tests tab, add:
+4. Go to the "Scripts" tab and in the "Post-response" section, add:
 ```javascript
 pm.test("Status should be 400 Bad Request", function() {
     pm.response.to.have.status(400);